April, a paraplegic woman, suffered with a debilitating non-healing pressure injury on her buttock for six months.

 In the past, April was treated with a Styrofoam-type medication, which usually healed her wounds.
 But this time, it was unsuccessful.

-That’s when April was referred to Dr. Wahab, who offered her a new treatment option that uses a patient’s own blood to create an autologous blood clot tissue to heal – ActiGraft.
+That’s when April was referred to Dr. Wahab, who offered her a new treatment option that uses a patient’s own blood to create an autologous blood clot tissue to help support the healing processes of the body – ActiGraft.

-April has been using ActiGraft for the last four months and has seen significant improvement in the wound.
+April has been using ActiGraft for the last four months and has seen significant improvement.

 For April – these types of wounds are extremely debilitating.
 “I can’t sit – I have to be in bed the entire time, so I’ve spent all these months in bed… Not being able to go anywhere or do anything… It’s really detrimental to what we can do.”